-Hence, there should not be any role-specific dominance in decision making.
-Rather, it should be team members who collectively weigh the options and come to a common decision in interest on iteration success.
+Hence, there should not be any role-specific dominance in decision-making.
+Rather, it should be team members who collectively weigh the options and come to a common decision in the interest of iteration success.
 Scrum Master should only facilitate the discussion and help with any conflict resolution to provide constructive direction to the topic.

 Significant Traits of Self- Organizing Team